gdpraid/GDPR-Claim-Templates/Deliver-my-data-then-erase-what-you-do-not-need.md

 **Right of Access and Erasure Request under the General Data Protection Regulation (GDPR)**

+Dear [Name of the company or organization],

-According to the General Data Protection Regulation (GDPR), European citizens have a right to demand a copy of their information under Article 15 and a right to data erasure (the right to be forgotten) under Article 17.
+The General Data Protection Regulation (GDPR) grants European citizens a right to demand a copy of their information under Article 15 and a right to data erasure (the right to be forgotten) under Article 17.

 I am worried that your organization may be putting my personal data at risk of exposure or that you may already have breached your obligation to keep my personal information safe.